Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Proof of Theorem

 By adding diagonals and using the unique piecewise linear map between corresponding triangles, we get a quasiconformal map from a true square to each of our quadrilaterals with dilatation bounded by $O(1/n)$.
 Piecing these together gives us a map from a $1 \times \frac 1n$ rectangle to our tube $T_n$.
 See Figure \ref{9B}.

 By repeating the construction we can map several parallel straight tubes to several curved tubes as in Figure \ref{6}.
 We assume there are $\simeq n$ tubes, all have width $\simeq 1/n$ and are vertically separated by $\simeq 1/n$.
-This, combined with the fact that the edges of the tubes have bounded slope implies the piecewise linear map previously defined on the union of tubes can be extended to a quasiconformal map $f_n$ of $Q$ to itself with uniformly bounded constant (independent of $n$).
+This, combined with the fact that the edges of the tubes have bounded slope, implies that the piecewise linear map previously defined on the union of tubes can be extended to a quasiconformal map $\tilde{f}_n$ of $Q$ to itself with uniformly bounded constant $K$ (independent of $n$).

 Now we must repeat the construction at smaller scales, without letting the dilatations blow up.
 However, this is quite simple.
-Suppose we have constructed a quasiconformal map $g_k: Q \to Q$ and nested families ${\cal I}_1 \supset {\cal I}_2 \supset \dots$ of intervals on the left side of $Q$.
-Each interval in ${\cal I }_k$ has equal length and is both the left side of a rectangle and the left side of a the tube that is the image of this rectangle under $g_k$.
+We construct a Cantor set as before, with nested families ${\cal I}_1 \supset {\cal I}_2 \supset \dots$ of intervals.

 For any $I \in {\cal I}_k$, define a subcollection of $\simeq n_{k+1} $ sub-intervals in the middle half of $I$ that have length $|I|/n_{k+1}$ and are separated from each other by at least $ |I|/n_{k+1}$.
 Doing this for each $I\in {\cal I}_k$ defines ${\cal I}_{k+1}$.